Wajid Ali Khan Burki

-Born in the Punjab Province, Khan graduated from Government College, Lahore in 1919 and traveled to the United Kingdom to pursue medical studies at the University of St. Andrews.
+Born in Jullundur, British India, Khan graduated from Government College, Lahore in 1919 and completed his medical studies at the University of St. Andrews.
 Beginning his career as a junior clinical assistant at the Royal London Ophthalmic Hospital, he later advanced to senior assistant and earned his Doctorate of Medicine in 1925.

 He joined the Indian Medical Service in 1926, ranking first among the only four officers selected from a pool of over sixty foreign-qualified candidates.
-After working in military hospitals in Jullundur, Bakloh, Quetta, and Karachi, he earned his Diploma in Ophthalmic Medicine and Surgery at Moorfields Eye Hospital in 1932, having trained under John Herbert Parsons.
+After working in military hospitals throughout British India, he earned his Diploma in Ophthalmic Medicine and Surgery at Moorfields Eye Hospital in 1932, having trained under John Herbert Parsons.
 He then became an eye specialist at a military hospital in Meerut.

 As acting assistant director of medical services in the Western Desert Campaign of World War II, he was recognised with the honour of Member of the British Empire (MBE).

-In the Burma campaign, he played a major role in combating malaria and other diseases among British and Indian troops as assistant director of the 7th Indian Infantry Division.
-He received two Mentions in Despatches, the first during the Abyssinian Campaign, as leader of a field ambulance unit of the 5th Infantry Division, and the second for his contribution in the Battle of the Admin Box.
+In the Burma campaign, he played a major role in combating diseases such as malaria among British and Indian troops, as assistant director of the 7th Indian Infantry Division.

+He received two Mentions in Despatches, the first during the Abyssinian Campaign, as leader of a field ambulance unit of the Ball of Fire, and the second for his contribution in the Battle of the Admin Box.
 He also served in the Battles of Imphal and Kohima, earning the Commander of the British Empire (CBE).
 In 1946, he was appointed to a three-member committee tasked with organising and integrating army medical services into a single corps.

-After the Partition of British India in 1947, he opted for the Pakistan Army Medical Corps, becoming the second most senior officer and first Deputy Director General of Medical Services.
+After the Partition of British India in 1947, he opted for Pakistan and became the second most senior officer and first Deputy Director General of Medical Services of the Army Medical Corps.
 In 1954, he was promoted to Director General and the Surgeon General of the Pakistan Armed Forces.
 In October 1958, he was tasked with enhancing the efficiency of hospitals across the country; notable improvements were observed within days, particularly in Karachi.

-In recognition of his effective leadership, General Ayub Khan appointed Wajid as the Health Minister following his coup d'état later that month.
-In office, he established hundreds of medical facilities, such as the rural health scheme, (Note: Still in operation as of 1989.) and programs for public health which included village dispensaries, the eradication of malaria and smallpox, control of tuberculosis, and the organisation of eye camps.
-He was also a supporter of worker's rights and members of the press.
+In recognition of his effective leadership, General Ayub Khan appointed him as the health minister following his coup d'état later that month.
+As health minister, he established hundreds of medical facilities, such as the rural health scheme, (Note: Still in operation as of 1989.) and programs for public health which included village dispensaries, the eradication of malaria and smallpox, control of tuberculosis, and the organisation of eye camps.
+He was also a supporter of rights of workers and members of the press.